Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 ## Regular expressions

 In rtlex, patterns are written in regular expressions instead of in context-free grammar.
-Since the regular expressions here are extended to support the recursive regular expressions and the embedding of arbitray Haskell expressions that lead to other regular expressions, we will see these regular expressions are more powerful than context-free grammar.
+Since the regular expressions here are extended to embed any Haskell expressions (as well as variables) that lead to other regular expressions, we will see these regular expressions are more powerful than context-free grammar in terms of the recognizable languages.
 Moreover, the engine for matching such regular expressions is implemented with the [Glushkov NFA algorithm](http://sebfisch.github.io/haskell-regexp/), which runs efficiently in *O(nm)* where *n* is the length of the input and *m* the size of the regular expression.
 It also does not involve any backtracking to match every alternative in regular expressions, and so works best with real-time streams that are hard to take back characters that have already been consumed.

 The [LL grammar](https://en.wikipedia.org/wiki/LL_grammar) for regular expressions that rtlex takes is:
 ```